DrrrChatbots/drrr-botext/manuals/script-en.md

 (a, b) => a + b
 ```

-Basic usage is same as js, but you can use pattern matching after the keywork "event".
+Basic usage is same as JS, but you can use pattern matching after the keywork "event".

 ## Implementation